jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-04-getting-started-with-pyflink-on-aws-part-3/index.md

 As discussed in [part 2](/blog/2023-08-28-getting-started-with-pyflink-on-aws-part-2), the app has multiple jar dependencies, and they have to be combined into a single Uber jar file.
 This is because KDA does not allow you to specify multiple pipeline jar files.
 The details about how to create the custom jar file can be found in [part 2](/blog/2023-08-28-getting-started-with-pyflink-on-aws-part-2).

 The following script (*build.sh*) builds to create the Uber Jar file for this post, followed by downloading the *kafka-python* package and creating a zip file that can be used to deploy the Flink app via KDA.
-Although the Flink app does not need the package, it is added in order to check if `--pyFiles` option works when deploying the app via KDA.
+Although the Flink app does not need the *kafka-python* package, it is added in order to check if `--pyFiles` option works when deploying the app via KDA.
 The zip package file will be used for KDA deployment in this post.

 ```bash
 # build.sh